7 Strategies To Stop Self-Critical Thoughts & Have Self-Love

 Finally, if you’re emotionally or physically drained then it’s a lot easier for your critical inner voice to take charge of your mental life and start making you feel bad.
 Maintain an awareness of your energy levels at all times, and know when you need to say “no” to an extra commitment in order to practice some good old-fashioned self-care.

 In addition, know what self-care means to you.
-Have at least ten things that you know will generally make you feel good and replenish your resources (see some ideas for self-care activities by clicking here now).
+Have at least ten things that you know will generally make you feel good and replenish your resources.

 When you take care of yourself, you tell yourself that you are worthwhile and valuable.
 That in itself goes a long way toward shutting down your inner critic.